dojo/docs/dojo/getComputedStyle.rst

 node
   A reference to a DOM node.
 Does NOT support taking an ID string for speed reasons.

 ========
 Examples
 ========

 Dojo 1.7 (AMD)
 --------------
-In dojo 1.7, dojo.getComputedStyle has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of style.getComputedStyle in dojo/dom-style.

 .. code-block :: javascript